 Buena Vista Neighborhood

 This is one of my favorite neighborhoods to run in.
-The best advice for running in Buena Vista is to make your run an out-and-back until you learn the area more.
+If you’re new to the area, I’d suggest making your run an out-and-back until you learn the neighborhood more.
 There are lots of roads with somewhat steep hills, but if you stick to Oaklawn, you won’t have to fight too much elevation.
 You can run wherever you’d like here, but if it’s your first time, I’ll give you a basic route to follow since it’s easy to get turned around in there.

 If you want more mileage, head down Oaklawn passing the Arbor Road intersection, cross Coliseum and head into Graylyn Manor (where we got married!).
 Run to the guard house at the end of the Manor’s property on the opposite side that you entered (stay to the right on the road as it curves).
 Turn around here and head back.